Student Financial Support

 How to apply for an Advanced Learner Loan?

-- Learners can apply for apply for an Advanced Learner Loan at www.gov.uk/advanced-learner-loan. request the course code from our Learner finance team from June/July for courses starting from 1st September 2021
+- Learners can apply for apply for an Advanced Learner Loan at www.gov.uk/advanced-learner-loan.
+Request the course code from our Learner finance team from June/July for courses starting in September.

 - Learners will need a National Insurance number before any money can be paid and should have this available to enter on the loan application form along with passport details or where no passport details can be given another form of identity to apply – e.g. birth certificate.